 Changes For Two Chase Credit Card Applications

 Today we’ll share with you the Chase Credit Card application changes that have been put in place.

-Previously, individuals were unable to apply for a Chase Sapphire Preferred or a Chase Sapphire Reserve credit card if they had received sign-up bonus points for one of the cards within the last 24 months.
+Previously, individuals were unable to try for a Chase Sapphire Preferred or a Chase Sapphire Reserve credit card if they had received sign-up bonus points for one of the cards within the last 24 months.
 Now, they’ve updated the application terms to reflect new rules to require even more waiting.

-For the Chase Sapphire Reserve, individuals can only apply after waiting at least 48 months if they’ve previously received sign-up bonus points for the Chase Sapphire Preferred and vice versa.
+For the Chase Sapphire Reserve, individuals can only try after waiting at least 48 months if they’ve previously received sign-up bonus points for the Chase Sapphire Preferred and vice versa.

 Currently, some Chase Sapphire Preferred application documents still have the 24-month wording rule.
 Others have changed over.
 If you’re unsure, it’s best to expect both to follow the 48+ month rule.